junichi11/cakephp-netbeans/README.md

 - change Security.salt and Security.cipherSeed values

 create a database, you can immediately start development in a local environment.

+#### Installing with composer

+We can set default `composer.json` on Options panel.
+We can use `--empty` and app name settings when we create a project.
+`--empty` is used with `bake project`.
+If app name is empty, app directory is source directory, otherwise it is created under the source directory.

 ### Code Completion